jotpowers/Hobbies/tshirts/README.md

   1. As a result the shirts get clumped together by colors
 4. I want to avoid decision fatigue and make it so I can just grab the next shirt, without violating 1 and 2.

 # Solution

 Write a python program that gives me an ordered list of shirts where neither colors nor themes repeat themselves.
 Then every 30 days or so I just follow the output and order them, and I'm good for a month.

+Note, as I point out in the code, I suspect there is an optimized solution to this using set/matrix math.
+So I think I have a math problem masquerading as a programming challenge.
+My quick Google searches didn't provide me a simple answer, so away I went.

 ## A note on colors and themes